openplans/openblock-old/docs/install/common_install_problems.rst

 -----------------------------------------------

-Note that if you want to install GDAL or LXML the "easy way" as described below, you *must not* run virtualenv with the ``--no-site-packages`` option, as that will prevent your virtualenv from being able to find the globally installed libraries.
+Note that if you want to install GDAL or LXML the "easy way" as described below, you have to ensure that the virtualenv can find globally installed python packages.
+It's annoying, but the way to do this has changed in virtualenv 1.7.

-As of virtualenv 1.7, the default behavior has changed so you now **must** pass the ``--system-site-packages`` option in order to use globally installed packages.
+**If you have virtualenv 1.6 or earlier**:  You *must not* create your virtualenv with the ``--no-site-packages`` option.

-*The --no-site-packages option is now the default!*
+**If you have virtualenv 1.7 or later**: You *must* create your virtualenv with the ``--system-site-packages`` option *The --no-site-packages option is now the default!*

 If you prefer the ``--no-site-packages`` way of using virtualenv,